sharathsatish/prompt-craft/examples/use-cases/convert-format-systematic.prompt.md

 - [ ] Conversion completed with minimal iteration cycles
 - [ ] Output requires minimal manual adjustment
 - [ ] Process can be reliably reproduced by team members
-- [ ] Time and effort optimized for enterprise scaling
+- [ ] Time and effort optimized for scaling

 ## Implementation Guidelines